 As a teacher my goal is to guide students on their own musical path.
 My students range in age from middle schoolers to grandparents.
 Most students come to me to learn about improvisation and jazz, but always end up including music fundamentals, the philosophy of study, and understanding of the self.

 Here in Nashville I’m the creator and director of the Nashville Jazz Workshop Summer Jazz Camp, a weeklong jazz intensive for teenagers that’s run for five years.
 In June 2016 we had our first summer at the beautiful facilities of Vanderbilt’s Blair School of Music and the students were terrific!

 I also run the Nashville Jazz Workshop Scholarship Lessons Program.
 This creates learning opportunities for our local teenagers who are interested in jazz studies, essentially an intensive college preparatory program.
 Many of our graduates have had a great variety of college programs opened up to them.
 Additionally I’ve been on the music faculty at Bemidji State University, have taught clinics and classes for colleges and high schools, and have a home studio for private students.

-Students of Evan Cobb benefit from his high level of organization, a necessary trait learned from shifting his musical focus from the oboe to the saxophone, as well keeping regimented on four + instruments (flute, clarinet, oboe, all saxophones).
-Studies with Evan include active listening, transcriptions, instrument fundamentals, and play-alongs.
-The lessons incorporate books he himself studied with their authors, including Greg Fishman’s Jazz Saxophone Etudes and Jeff Coffin’s The Articulate Jazz Musician.
+Students benefit from my high level of organization, a necessary trait learned from shifting my musical focus from the oboe to the saxophone in my early 20s, as well keeping regimented on four + instruments (flute, clarinet, oboe, all saxophones).
+Studies include active listening, transcriptions, instrument fundamentals, and play-alongs.
+The lessons incorporate books I have studied with their authors, including Greg Fishman’s Jazz Saxophone Etudes and Jeff Coffin’s The Articulate Jazz Musician.

-To find out about Evan Cobb’s availability for lessons or for references, please use the contact page.
+To find out about availability for lessons or for references, please use the contact page.